fawtytoo/Midiplay/README.md

 # Midiplay

-## A functional MUS/MIDI player.
+## A MIDI/MUS player
-Midiplay is a functional command line player.
-It can also be used as a stand alone library or, alternatively, it can be integrated directly into any other project.

-Midiplay is written in pure C with no dependencies and uses SDL for audio output.

-Although written for Linux, could be ported easily to other Operating Systems.
+Midiplay is a very robust and fully functional command line player for MIDI/MUS using OPL audio synthesis.
+Also supports the RMI file format; a RIFF container for MIDI.

-This project can play both MUS and MIDI files due to their similar structure.
+Midiplay can play both MUS and MIDI files due to their similar structure.
 MIDI type 0 & 1 files are supported; type 2 is unknown due to lack of suitable files to test with.
 Similarly, Midiplay does not handle the SMPTE format as it's not widely used, if at all.

-Also supports the RMI file format.
-RMI is a RIFF container for MIDI.

-- 16 Channels (instruments not currently supported).
+Written for Linux in C using SDL for audio output.

+Midiplay can be integrated directly into any other project by simply omitting `main.c` and using `midiplay.h` for the API calls.

+#### Features
-- 24 Voices (minimum for General MIDI Level 1 Spec).
+- 24 Voices (minimum for General MIDI Level 1 Spec)
-- Full stereo panning
+- OPL synthesis of instruments
+- Accurate event parsing and timing

 ### Inspiration
 The inspiration for this project came from the original DOOM source code.